 And what does "damage to the skin" (aka a tan) translate to?
 Oh you know, just squamous cell carcinoma, basal cell carcinoma, and melanoma -- all technical words for skin cancer.
-So the doctor says that if you want to be darker, the only way to do it safely is with a spray tan.
+So the doctor says that if you want to be darker, the only way to do it safely is with a spray tan or some self-tanner.

 Ready to unleash your inner beauty junkie?